Magic01Man/Power/README.md

 enter : magic
 I edite your password : y
 ```
-you can see you'r password list in you'r folder
+You can see your  password list in your folder that save power script.
 # WARNING
 do not use this script for crimiual purpose